Joe Ely

-He has had a genre-crossing career, performing with Bruce Springsteen, Uncle Tupelo, Los Super Seven, The Chieftains and James McMurtry in addition to his early work with The Clash and more recent acoustic tours with Lyle Lovett, John Hiatt, and Guy Clark.
+He has had a genre-crossing career, performing with Bruce Springsteen, Uncle Tupelo, Los Super Seven, The Chieftains, James McMurtry, The Clash, Lyle Lovett, John Hiatt, and Guy Clark.

 Biography

 Early life and career

-He was born in Amarillo, Texas, United States.
-Ely spent his formative years from age 12 in Lubbock, Texas, and attended Monterey High School.
+Born in Amarillo, Texas, Ely spent his teenage years in Lubbock, Texas, and attended Monterey High School.

-In 1971, with fellow Lubbock musicians Jimmie Dale Gilmore and Butch Hancock, he formed the Flatlanders.
+In 1971, with fellow Lubbock musicians Jimmie Dale Gilmore and Butch Hancock, he formed The Flatlanders.
 According to Ely, "Jimmie [Gilmore] was like a well of country music.
 He knew everything about it.
 And Butch was from the folk world.
 I was kinda the rock & roll guy, and we almost had a triad.
 We hit it off and started playing a lot together.
 That opened up a whole new world I had never known existed."

 In 1972, the band recorded their first album.
 Because the band's initial breakup occurred just after their first album was cut, the three musicians have followed individual paths, but have appeared together on each other's albums.
 They reformed for 2002's Now Again.

 Solo career

 Ely's own first, self-titled album, was released in 1977.

-The following year, his band played London, where he met punk rock group the Clash.
+The following year, his band played London, where he met punk rock group The Clash.
 Impressed with each other's performances, the two bands later toured together, including appearances in Ely's hometown of Lubbock, as well as Laredo and Ciudad Juárez in Mexico, across the border from El Paso, Texas.
 The Clash paid tribute to Joe Ely by including the lyrics "Well there ain't no better blend than Joe Ely and his Texas Men" in the lyrics of their song "If Music Could Talk," which was released in 1980 on the album Sandinista!.
 Ely sang backing vocals on the Clash single "Should I Stay or Should I Go?".
 Joe Strummer planned to record with Ely's band, but died before that ever happened—one of Ely's greatest regrets.
 Another collaboration was with Dutch flamenco guitarist Teye, with whom he recorded Letter to Laredo (1995) and Twistin' in the Wind (1998).

 Throughout his career, Ely has issued a steady stream of albums, most on the MCA label, and a live album roughly every ten years.

-On May 1, 1982, Joe Ely put on the Third Annual Tornado Jam in Lubbock, Texas to a crowd of 25,000.
+On May 1, 1982, Joe Ely put on the Third Annual Tornado Jam in Lubbock to a crowd of 25,000.
 The Jam included Leon Russell, Joan Jett and The Crickets.
-The first Tornado Jam was fundraiser to help Lubbock, Texas after the Tornado, thus the name.
+The first Tornado Jam was fundraiser to help Lubbock after the Tornado, thus the name.
 The second Annual Tornado Jam had a crowd of 35,000.